This content is provided by Sanofi US

 “As someone who lives with this disease every day, and understands the impacts of day-to-day management, I immediately understood what the opportunity to delay insulin-dependent T1D could mean for my daughter,” recalls Kathleen.
 “So, when I saw that segment, I couldn’t have picked up the phone fast enough.”

-Kathleen contacted her family’s health care team to rescreen Ella, who was 9 at the time, to evaluate whether the status of her T1D-related autoantibodies had changed since she was first screened.
-Those results revealed that additional autoantibodies were present, and that Ella had progressed to Stage 2 T1D, which placed her in the correct window for treatment with TZIELD.
+Kathleen contacted her family’s health care team to rescreen Ella Rose, who was 9 at the time, to evaluate whether her T1D progressed to the next stage.
+After follow-up blood sugar testing, her blood sugar became abnormal and revealed Ella Rose had progressed to Stage 2 T1D, which placed her in the window for treatment with TZIELD.

-“The silver lining of Ella’s Stage 2 T1D diagnosis was that it motivated us to get serious about the situation,” shares Kathleen.
-“Together with our doctor, we decided that TZIELD was the right option for Ella and decided to move forward with the infusion process.”
+“The silver lining of Ella Rose’s Stage 2 T1D diagnosis was that it motivated us to get serious about the situation,” shares Kathleen.
+“Together with our doctor, we decided that TZIELD was the right option for Ella Rose and decided to move forward with the infusion process.”

-TZIELD may cause serious side effects, including Cytokine Release Syndrome and a decrease in white blood cell counts.
-The most common side effects seen with TZIELD include rash, leukopenia (decreased in white blood cell), and headache.
+TZIELD may cause serious side effects, including potentially life-threatening cases of viral reactivation including Epstein-Barr virus (EBV) and cytomegalovirus (CMV), Cytokine Release Syndrome and a decrease in white blood cell counts which can affect your body’s ability to fight infections.
+The most common side effects seen with TZIELD include decrease in white blood cells, vomiting, rash, diarrhea and headache.
 These are not all of the possible side effects you can experience with TZIELD.
+Keep reading for the full Important Safety Information.

-Today, 11-year-old Ella is thriving.
-She fills her days with basketball, gymnastics, and cheerleading, and — thanks to her mother’s early action — gets more time to learn about eventual T1D management without daily insulin injections.
+Today, 11-year-old Ella Rose is thriving.
+She fills her days with basketball, gymnastics, and cheerleading, and — thanks to her mother’s early action — learning about eventual T1D management with daily insulin injections.

 “If I had a message for other moms, it would be this: don’t wait,” says Kathleen.
-“Talk to your doctor about risk factors like family history, screening options, and the possibility of TZIELD.
-Early action can make a difference; it certainly did for Ella.”
+“Talk to your doctor about risk factors like family history, screening options, and whether TZIELD may be an option.
+Early action can make a difference.”

-Kathleen knows she can’t rewrite her own T1D diagnosis or erase the fear she once felt that she had passed this burden onto her daughter.
+Kathleen knows she can’t rewrite her own T1D diagnosis or erase the fear of passing this burden onto her daughter.
 But by staying informed, she did something meaningful — she changed the story for her daughter.
-By choosing to face her fears and act early, she gave Ella something every parent hopes for: the chance for more time.
+By choosing to face her fears and act early, she gave Ella Rose something every parent of a child with Stage 2 T1D hopes for: the chance for more time before progressing to Stage 3 of the disease.

 What is TZIELD?